1dancook/1dancook.github.io/_posts/2024-01-05-questionable-quake-reporting.md

 layout: post
 ---

-Earlier this morning I check NHK's website for any updates about Ishikawa and the post-quake situation.
+Earlier this morning I checked NHK's website for updates about Ishikawa and the post-quake situation.
 I came across one sentence in an article that immediately stood out to me since I have been wrangling the quake data from JMA in pandas for the past few days.
-Something didn't seem right.
+Something didn't add up.

 Here's the section from [the article](https://www3.nhk.or.jp/news/html/20240105/k10014309461000.html):